Contact Us

 Set up the test environment

 To accurately test an application’s entire flow, the testing environment should mirror the production setup as closely as possible.
-This may include configuring servers, databases, third-party services, and any other systems or network configurations needed to support the full application.
+This may include configuring servers, databases, third-party services, and other systems and network components required to support the full application.

 For instance, in a banking application, setting up the environment might involve configuring test databases, network connections, and external services like payment gateways to simulate the production environment.